-Visionaries 1916, which is due for official released in October, honours the leaders of the 1916 Easter Rising through a creative musical use of their words.
+Visionaries 1916, which was released on October 15th in the Pearse Museum, St. Enda's, honours the leaders of the 1916 Easter Rising through a creative musical use of their words.

 Featuring the music of the show, 1916 - Visionaries and Their Words, it contains songs of Pearse, Plunkett, and Connolly, and traditional music reflective of Ceannt's love of the Uilleann Pipes and Fiddle.

-It can be pre-ordered now ahead of the official release.
+The album can be ordered now.
 Just select the buy now paypal button

 Joseph Plunkett's technical mastery of poetic meter and of clarity of language lends beautifully to music.
 That is why we featured four of his songs in the show 1916 - Visionaries and their Words.
 Daybreak is one of his sonnets and it has a clear iambic meter running from start to finish.
 The melody we put to it makes use of this rhythm counterpoint to the full.
 Listen and enjoy!